pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

 This will fetch all the active chats to present them on the index page.
-Next, modify the `index.html` template:
+Next, modify the `index.html` template.
+The code below will be the layout for our index page.

 ```html
 <!DOCTYPE HTML>
 <html xmlns:th="http://www.thymeleaf.org">